 - 1. Update TB Reports Pt 1 Ch 3 Sec 3 of Corrosion Additions and Wastage Allowances based on: - a) Investigation on explanation justifying the 50% reduction of the corrosion addition for the hull girder strength; and - b) Information on the extent of steel renewal in the statistics. - 2.
 Transcribe them into the rules if found necessary.

-The updated TB Report and/or Rule Change as found necessary.
-The updated Technical Background Report will be published in early 2Q 2018.
+1) The updated TB Report and/or Rule Change as found necessary.